-Since you will forfeit amounts that exceed the \$500 carryover maximum that you do not use for expenses INCURRED by December 31 and you cannot change the contribution election once you make it (unless you have a qualified family status change), you should carefully estimate your expenses before deciding on an amount to contribute.
+Since you will forfeit amounts that exceed the \$500 carryover maximum that you do not use for expenses INCURRED by December 31 (see the description of the carryover feature in "How the Plan Works" on page 6 for more information) and you cannot change the contribution election once you make it (unless you have a qualified family status change), you should carefully estimate your expenses before deciding on an amount to contribute.

-You cannot be reimbursed for services that are provided before your coverage begins or after your coverage ends except for reimbursements provided through carryover funds in a subsequent plan year, as described under "How the Plan Works" regarding the carryover feature.
+You cannot be reimbursed for services that are provided before your cover-age begins or after your coverage ends.